 California College Promise Grant

-The California College Promise Grant will waive all per unit enrollment fees for an eligible student.
+The California College Promise Grant will waive all per-unit enrollment fees for students classified as a resident of California or AB 540, according to Admissions and Records.
 It will not waive any material fees, student representation fees, or health fees.

 • Meet income criteria by providing proof that you are receiving monthly cash assistance from TANF/CalWORKs, SSI/SSP, or General Assistance (or, if a dependent student, your parent(s) receive this assistance)